Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 Paden developed a method to divide the inverse kinematics problem into solvable parts called subproblems.
 It has the following properties
 * the subproblems are solvable by algorithms, without iterations
 * all possible solutions are found (up to 8 for a 6 axis robot)
-* basic procedure is to find points where part of the complete PoE formula can be eliminated and the rest solved
+* **basic procedure is to find points** where part of the complete PoE formula can be eliminated and the rest solved

-To allow Paden-Kahan, the mechanical configuration can support and ease the application of the subproblems.
-The following constructions will ease it:
+Dividing into subproblems need the construction to be dividable by common points or distances, e.g:
 * consecutive axes crossing at one point, e. g. spheric axes.
 For rotational (PK2) or translational (PG2) axes
 * rotations (PK3) or translations (PG1, PG3) to a given distance
 * part of the screw definition is chossing a point on the axis.
 This point can be choosen such that different axes share one point